 Joint – Both parents have rights and responsibilities, including the right to participate in major decisions in the child’s life.

 Sole – One parent takes care of the child most of the time and makes major decisions about the child.

 We help clients understand that typically in custody situations, it is in the best interests of the child to have frequent contact with both parents.

 If parents can co-parent, then they should co-parent.

 Is Child Protection Needed?

-Experienced Tarrant County family lawyer, Gregory L. Housewirth, successfully has tried numerous jury trials and trials before the court, gaining a thorough knowledge of the trial process and advanced negotiating skills that work to the advantage of our clients.
+Experienced family law attorney Gregory L. Housewirth has successfully tried numerous court and jury trials, gaining a thorough knowledge of the trial process and advanced negotiating skills that work to the advantage of our clients.

 *For further information, please read our article, Child Custody in Texas.